jmccann/drone-github-comment/DOCS.md

 Override generated comment key to use when updating existing comments.
 For PRs, if this is not provided, it's generated automatically.

+#### `section`
+Override generated comment section to use when updating existing comments.
+For PRs, if this is not provided, it's generated automatically.

 #### `message`
 The message to post.